NormXU/auto-code-reviewer/README.md

     base_url: ~  # Optional, default is the OpenAI API endpoint

   claude:
-    model: ~  # If using Claude, specify the model here
+    model_name: ~  # If using Claude, specify the model here
     api_key: ~  # Replace with your Claude API key
     base_url: ~  # Optional, specify Claude's API base URL